imagekit-developer/imagekit-uppy-plugin/README.md

 You can see a hosted demo of using this plugin in a real project [here](https://066dn.sse.codesandbox.io) or [fork sample project codesandbox.io](https://codesandbox.io/s/github/imagekit-samples/uppy-uploader).

 * [Sample project](https://github.com/imagekit-samples/uppy-uploader) using this plugin with Dropbox, Drive, and Facebook upload options.
-* A step-by-step walkthrough of the sample project is available at https://docs.imagekit.io/sample-projects/upload-widget/uppy-upload-widget/.
 * ImageKit.io [Upload API](https://docs.imagekit.io/api-reference/upload-file-api/client-side-file-upload) documentation.

 # Minimal setup